Lucifer-0217/USELESS-AI/README.md

 - **Google Search Integration**
   - Perform Google searches directly from voice commands.

+- **Basic Coding Abilities**
+  - Generate basic Python scripts based on voice commands.
+  - The assistant can help write small coding snippets and functions using Python, making it useful for quick coding help.
+  - It can assist in debugging or explaining parts of code based on your voice queries.

 - **Conversational Abilities**
   - Engages in conversations and provides intelligent responses via OpenAI's GPT-3.5.